MicrosoftDocs/quantum-docs/articles/user-guide/machines/noise-simulator.md

 By default, `.simulate_noise()` method will assume an ideal error model (that is, no noise).
 To configure a particular error model, you can use the `qsharp.experimental.get_noise_model` and `qsharp.experimental.set_noise_model` functions to get and set the current noise model for the preview simulators.
 Each error model is represented as a dictionary from intrinsic operation names to objects representing the errors in those intrinsic operations.

-3. In the same folder as the python host program, create the following Q# program called `NoisySimulation.qs`:
+3. In the same folder as the Python host program, create the following Q# program in a file called `NoisySimulation.qs`:

 ```qsharp
 namespace NoisySimulation {